MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/events-author-handle.md

 ---
 author: stevewhims
-description: This topic demonstrates how to author a Windows Runtime Component containing a type that raises events.
+description: This topic demonstrates how to author a Windows Runtime Component containing a runtime class that raises events.
 It also demonstrates an app that consumes the component and handles the events.
-title: Events; how to author and handle ms.author: stwhi ms.date: 03/01/2018 ms.topic: article
+title: Events; how to author and handle them in C++/WinRT ms.author: stwhi ms.date: 03/01/2018 ms.topic: article